 Bash Bish Mountain and Bash Bish Falls attract visitors from many places.
 The mountain be reached from a few different directions.
 The South Taconic Trail from Alander Mountain takes a little longer, but it is not as strenuous as starting from Bash Bish Falls, which requires crossing a wide brook, most likely getting wet and then climbing a very steep slope to the top.
 The mountain can also be reach from the South Taconic Trail in Taconic State Park fairly easily, but there are couple of steep sections on it.
+Click here to view a map of this region.

 Heading north from Alander Mountain toward Bash Bish Mountain, which is the slightly elevated spot in the foreground.